gomorpheus/morpheus-docs/experimental/innodb/multiSiteManualSetup.rst

 MySQL InnoDB Cluster MultiSite Full Install
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The prupose of this document is to provide to the end to end manual steps to prepare and configure an InnoDB multi site cluster.
+The purpose of this document is to provide to the end to end manual steps to prepare and configure an InnoDB multi site cluster.

 #.
 Disable AppArmor/SELinux.